Social Justice Action Plan

 Resources for Black Students

 We acknowledge the real and human frustration, exhaustion, and heartbreak you may be experiencing.
 Your trauma as a part of the Black community matters.
-Please feel free to explore any of these resources for support.
+Please feel free to explore any of these resources, to the right, for support.
 Above all, know that we are here for you.
 Do not hesitate to reach out.

 SP&E's Anti-Racist and Social Justice Commitment